ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 ## Creating a SendGrid account

 An important part of this guide is setting up a [SendGrid](https://sendgrid.com) account and generating an API Key.
-So first thing's first, you should create an account(They do have a free option!).
-They will ask for some basic details to create your account, once completed you should find yourself welcomed by send grid.
+So first thing's first, you should create an account (they do have a free option!).
+SendGrid will ask for some basic details to create your account, once completed you should find yourself welcomed by SendGrid.
 On the left side of the page is a menu, click on `settings` at the botttom and then locate the `API Keys`([Here](https://app.sendgrid.com/settings/api_keys) if you have an account already) option in the settings panel.
 You will then be taken to a fairly blank page that is titled, 'API Keys', you will want to click the `Create API Key` button on the right hand side.
 Once clicked, a dialog will pop up and allow you to name and set the terms for your API Key.
 I recommend just going with **Full Access**, as I have for this guide.

 ![Send Grid API Key](https://i.imgur.com/LRAAFPi.png)